 Currently many of them can’t get any assistance from the U.K. government stimulus package because they are self employed, nor do they qualify for Universal Credit because they are here on restricted visas and have no access to public funds.

-We have just opened the fund and are actively fundraising.
+We opened the fund in March 2020 and are actively fundraising.
 This is quite a gear change for us so please bear with us through this crisis as we adjust to this new reality.
 I can assure you that we are taking this all very seriously

 At the moment the fund is available only to Tait Awardees and to the artists who performed for us in the Bushfire concert in March.
 If more money comes in we may be in a position to broaden its scope.